timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 148-NATIONAL DEFENSE TECHNOLOGY AND INDUSTRIAL BASE, DEFENSE REINVESTMENT, AND DEFENSE CONVERSION/SUBCHAPTER II-POLICIES AND PLANNING.md

 * (2) The analytical framework required under paragraph (1) shall include the following elements:

-  * (A) Characterization and monitoring of supply chain risks, including—
+  * (A) Characterization and monitoring of supply chain risks, such as those identified through the supply chain risk management process of the Department and by the Federal Acquisition Security Council, and including—

     * (i) material sources and fragility, including the extent to which sources, items, materials, and articles are mined, produced, or manufactured within or outside the United States;

-    * (ii) telecommunications services or equipment (other than optical transmission components);
+    * (ii) telecommunications services or equipment;

     * (iii) counterfeit parts;